 and Water Conservation Board (through an Environmental Protection Agency grant) to conduct

-the 3 year planning project.
+the three-year planning project.
 The BRA dedicated approximately $290,000 of staff and financial

-resources to enable to the project.
+resources to enable the project.
 The BRA enlisted the assistance of Parsons Water

 Infrastructure, Inc. (Parsons) to help day-to-day project activities.